Open

 What is the Canada Pension Plan Children's Benefits?

-This program provides monthly CPP payments for children of disabled or deceased contributors.
-It supports eligible children under 18, and students aged 18 to 25 attending a recognized school or university.
+Canada Pension Plan children’s benefits provide monthly payments to dependent children of disabled or deceased CPP contributors.
+The program supports children under 18, and students aged 18 to 25 who attend a recognized school or university full-time or part-time.

 How much funding can be received?